What is dental insurance?

 - Covered procedures: The selection of non-covered services is not based on what you need or want, but is based strictly on the contract between your employer and the insurance company.

 - Yearly maximum: There is typically an annual limit to what the insurance company will pay.
 Once this amount is reached, no additional coverage is given.
-The average plan has an annual maximum benefit of $1,000 to $1,500.

 - Deductibles: Many plans have an annual deductible that must be met before the insurance company will pay for treatment.
-This can range From $25 to $100 per covered person per year.

 - Frequency: Preventative procedures often require a certain amount of time between visits in order to be covered (cleanings, exams and X-rays are common examples).